Taking Advantage of Tax Return Season With Car Sales and Service Offers

 It will be much harder to market to buyers who broke even or ended up owing the government a bit of money following their tax filing, but this group shouldn’t be ignored.
 They may not be in a position to make significant down payments on a new vehicle, but these individuals and families will be the ones looking for a break more than anyone.
 So, give them one.

-If you have time to organize an event before taxes are due, you could have tax professionals on-site to assist buyers who may have concerns about their potential lack of a tax refund with their tax filing needs while they search for a new vehicle.
+If you have time to organize an event before taxes are due, you could have tax professionals on-site to assist buyers with concerns about their potential lack of a tax refund with their tax filing needs while they search for a new vehicle.

 Of course, buyers who know they will owe the government some money won’t be so inclined to buy a vehicle, so consider marketing some service savings to these drivers instead.
 Consider hosting a special oil change savings event on April 15 where drivers can save big on their regular car maintenance or enter to win free oil changes/tire rotations for a year.
 Or, in honor of April 15, your dealership could offer $15 off any service.
 The incentive is up to you, but just like when marketing to the refund–rich consumers, make it clear that this is a great way for those less fortunate this tax season to catch a bit of a break.